 On Oct.
 7, the court denied the plaintiffs’ motion for a temporary injunction and held that WEC’s previous definition of an address — “namely that an address is sufficient if it contains a street number, street name and name of municipality” — is the “status quo and that the requested temporary injunction is not necessary to preserve the status quo.”
 This means that Wisconsin voters and election officials have clarity about what constitutes a sufficient address and can ensure that their absentee ballot witness certificates contain all of the necessary components to have their votes counted.

 On Nov.
-2, the court denied the plaintiffs’ second motion for a temporary injunction.
+2, 2022, the court denied the plaintiffs’ second motion for a temporary injunction.
+In August 2023, the judge consolidated the case with League of Women Voters of Wisconsin v.
+Wisconsin Elections Commission.